aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/public-api-changes-in-aspose-tasks-for-java-6-3-0/_index.md

 It allows left, right or centered alignment of text in columns of PresentationFormat.GanttChart, PresentationFormat.TaskUsage, PresentationFormat.ResourceUsage and PresentationFormat.ResourceSheet presentation formats.

 **CalcSlacks() method has been removed
 **The CalcSlacks() method has been removed and is obsolete now as these are already recalculated in Task.Recalculate(Project.RootTask) method with Early/Late dates.
-Improper use of this method could lead to wrong results and, hence, it has been makred as obsolete now.
+Improper use of this method could lead to wrong results and, hence, it has been marked as obsolete now.